jphapppy/BSE_Template_Portfolio/index.md

 ![Headstone Image](JasonP.jpg)

+Modification 2
+For my final modification, I added an OLED screen so other people could see the functions I was performing.
+When I send the picture to gemini, the OLED displays a gemini icon.
+When I send the picture to google, it shows an upload icon.
+Finally, when it terminates, it displays an "x" icon.
+Since it is transparent, I can see from both sides.
+So I made a holder

 # Modification 1

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x4km8omDQBc?si=jzDNtt75-EbsKW5w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>